CorrelAid/duplicaid/README.md

 DuplicAid is a CLI tool for managing PostgreSQL backups via WAL-G (point-in-time recovery) and logical dumps.
 It provides a unified interface for creating, listing, and restoring backups from PostgreSQL instances running in Docker containers.

-The tool supports both local and remote execution modes, making it flexible for various deployment scenarios.
+The tool supports both local and remote execution modes.

 ⚠️ The package depends on the image `jstet/wald`, which is a PostgreSQL container with WAL-G support and `tiredofit/docker-db-backup:4.1.21` for logical backups.